nanovms/ops-documentation/configuration.md

 #### Subnet {#cloudconfig.subnet}
 Allows an instance to use an existing subnet in the cloud provider.

-On AWS, both the name and the id of the vpc may be used as value.
+On AWS, both the name and the id of the subnet may be used as value.

 ```json
 {